norabradford/norabradford.github.io/README.md

 uv run python scripts/build.py
 ```

-** After add-story.py, go to Changes, stage all changes, and commit the new story to the repository.
-Remember to push the changes to the remote repository.**
+**After add-story.py, go to Changes, stage all changes, and commit the new story to the repository.
+Remember to sync the changes to the remote repository.**

 `add-story.py` reads the linked page's title, description, publication, date, and social image.
 It saves the image in `img/portfolio`, then adds an editable entry with the local image path to `content/stories.json`.